jeffThompson/Design2/Assignments/06_SomethingPunkBook.md

 **DUE THURSDAY, MARCH 9**

-[Steampunk](https://en.wikipedia.org/wiki/Steampunk), [seapunk](https://en.wikipedia.org/wiki/Seapunk) ([alt](http://knowyourmeme.com/memes/subcultures/seapunk)), [vaporwave](https://en.wikipedia.org/wiki/Vaporwave) ([alt](http://knowyourmeme.com/memes/subcultures/vaporwave)), and other internet-based subcultures are a mashing of two or more disparate aesthetics into something new.
-The result is almost always visual, auditory, and weird.
-Colors, materials, shapes, styles, histories, artifacts, and language get sourced and remixed into something new.
+[Steampunk](https://en.wikipedia.org/wiki/Steampunk), [seapunk](https://en.wikipedia.org/wiki/Seapunk) ([see also](http://knowyourmeme.com/memes/subcultures/seapunk)), [vaporwave](https://en.wikipedia.org/wiki/Vaporwave) ([see also](http://knowyourmeme.com/memes/subcultures/vaporwave)), and other internet-based subcultures are a mashing of two or more disparate aesthetics into something new.
+The result is almost always visual, auditory, and weird – colors, materials, shapes, styles, histories, artifacts, and language get sourced and remixed into something new.

-Your assignment over the next two weeks is to invent a {something}punk or {something}wave genre and make a visual book celebrating it.
+Your assignment over the next two weeks is to invent a {something}punk or {something}wave genre (fill in the blank with a word of your choice) and make a visual book celebrating it.
 It can include texts and photos borrowed from elsewhere, but the overall style should be a new mashup.
 Like the Design Elements book, this is meant as an over-the-top visual celebration.

-In addition, your task is to think about the design challenges a multipage book gives: ideas that unfold over time, the act of turning a page, the physical size of your book, the weight of the paper, how you can build suspense or surprise, and clarity and consitency (or lack thereof) across the entire project.
+In addition, your task is to think about the design challenges a multi-page book gives: ideas that unfold over time, the act of turning a page, the physical size of your book, the weight of the paper, how you can build suspense or surprise, and clarity and consitency (or lack thereof) across the entire project.

+No need to worry about practicality here: embrace materials, processes, whatever you want to make an amazing book that exemplifies your newly-minted genre.

-Lastly, can you think about this kind of historical/cultural remixing in relationship to [postmodernism](https://en.wikipedia.org/wiki/Postmodernism) and what it means for a colonial culture like ours to borrow in this way?
+While working, think as well about this kind of historical/cultural remixing in relationship to [postmodernism](https://en.wikipedia.org/wiki/Postmodernism) and what it means for a colonial culture like ours to borrow in this way?
 Are there things it's ok for you to borrow, and things that it wouldn't be?
+How does that influence your decisions as a designer?

 *Above: cover art from the classic vaporwave album "Floral Shoppe" by [Macintosh Plus](https://beerontherug.bandcamp.com/album/floral-shoppe).*

 ###TECHNICAL REQUIREMENTS
 Your book should:

-* Include at least 12 pages (made up of 3 pieces of paper, folder in half)
+* Include at least 12 pages (made up of 3 pieces of paper, folded in half)
-* Designed to be printed on 1/2 of letter paper minus 1/2" bleed all around (see screenshots below)
+* Designed to be printed on 1/2 of letter paper minus 1/2" bleed all around (see the screenshot below)
-* Two copies printed and bound using a method that makes sense for your book
+* Two copies of your finished book, printed and bound using a method that makes sense for your book

 ###FOR THURSDAY, MARCH 2
 For next week, you'll gather visual source material for your project and create a sample page spread for your book in InDesign.
 Find and print at least 20 photos, screenshots, or other visual material that relate to your proposed genre.
-They can be found on the internet, created yourself, photographed from the real world, scanned or photocopied, rubbings, etc. Organize them into a neat, printed presentation that fits with the style of your genre.
+They can be found on the internet, created yourself, photographed from the real world, scanned or photocopied, rubbings, etc. Organize them into a neat, printed presentation that fits with the style of your genre – single-sided only, though!

 With your source materials gathered, design a sample page spread for your book.
 This should fit on a sheet of landscape-oriented letter paper (11x8.5") and include a 1/2" bleed all around.
 Print this page with crop marks and trim before the start of class next week.